 \subsection{Noise in Prior Information}

 Current UAV platforms generally carry sensors that can provide information about pitch/yaw angles and altitude (e.g., gyroscopes and altimeters).
-In this paper, these information are used to align the UAV image and the reference map to the similar rotation and scale, reducing the search space for retrieval and matching.
-However, in real scenarios, these prior information often contains noise.
+In this paper, this information is used to align the UAV image and the reference map to similar rotation and scale, reducing the search space for retrieval and matching.
+However, in the real scenarios, this prior information often contains noise.
 To analyze this issue, we added different levels of Gaussian noise (mean of 0) to the prior information.
 The results are shown in \cref{tab:prior_noise}.

 \textbf{Yaw noise} affects the rotation estimation.
 When $std > 10^\circ$, the accuracy of existing image retrieval and matching methods is significantly affected.
 Notably, the larger the std, the more severely the localization accuracy declines.
 When the std increases to 30° and 60°, A@5m decreases by 4.1\% and 25.7\%, respectively.